Adrienne Sweetman

 Project Number: 186.1504

-The Teofilo Kisanji University Theological Seminary offers an academic and ecumenically open and globally networked education.
-The courses are also taken by students from Kenya, Malawi and Zambia.
+One example of this is the theological seminary at Teofilo Kisanji University (TEKU) in Mbeya, which offers an academically sound, ecumenically open and socially relevant education.
+The courses are also attended by students from neighboring countries such as Kenya, Malawi and Zambia.

 Coordinator Tanzania